Jesus taught us to pray for God

 Praying from your spirit

 Good news!
 The most powerful, effective prayers arise, not from your mind or emotions, but from deeper within.
-Indeed, they originate from God himself.
-He is three-in-one: Father, Son, Spirit.
-God the Spirit lives in everyone who confesses Jesus Christ as Lord.
-He relates to us Spirit-to-spirit.
+Indeed, they originate from the Lord who lives within us and relates to us Spirit-to-spirit.

 What no human mind has conceived … these are the things God has revealed to us by his Spirit. … For who knows a person’s thoughts except their own spirit within them?
 In the same way no one knows the thoughts of God except the Spirit of God.
 What we have received is … the Spirit who is from God, so that we may understand what God has freely given us.
 (1 Cor.
 2:10-12)